fleanegan/philosophers/notes.md

 		-> right fork = i < n ? i+1 : 0
 		-> forks are not allowed to have same address!
 	- has someone died?
-- philosophers do not talk to each other BUT they do avoid do die -> we cannot efficiently distribute the forks, can we?
+- philosophers do not talk to each other BUT they do avoid do die_if_necessary -> we cannot efficiently distribute the forks, can we?
 	-> but we can influence the rhythm the philosophers change their state
 - printing: